Orel Hershiser: Early life

 Hershiser was born in Buffalo, New York, to Orel Leonard III and Mildred Hershiser.
 The family moved to Detroit, Michigan, when he was six and to Toronto, Ontario, when he was 12.
 At age eight, Hershiser was the third-place finisher in a national hit, run, and throw competition.
 Hershiser played in Little League Baseball until he was 12.
-His father was a coach and league administrator and his mother ran the snackbar.
+His father was a coach and league administrator and his mother ran the snack bar.
 During his family's time in Canada, he participated in ice hockey with the Don Mills Flyers in the Greater Toronto Hockey League.

 His family moved again and he attended Cherry Hill High School East in Cherry Hill, New Jersey.
 He did not make the varsity team until his junior year as he spent his first year on the freshman team and his second year on the junior varsity.
 He set the single-game strikeout record for his high school in 1976 when he retired 15 batters in a game against Deptford, a record that stood for 21 years.
 He also remains on the school's leaderboards in career winning percentage, strikeouts and earned run average (ERA).
 He was an all-conference selection his senior year.